-If you’re feeling burdened by this debt, you may be searching for a way to pause those payments—like applying for student loan deferment or forbearance.
+If you’re feeling burdened by this debt, you may be searching for a way to pause those payments—and seeing a few options.
+But student loan deferment vs forbearance—what's the difference?
 But don’t jump into this temporary relief just yet.
 First, you should know more about how deferment and forbearance work—plus other options you have if you’re feeling completely overwhelmed by your student loans.

 Before we dive in, let’s give a quick call out: Under the current Coronavirus Aid, Relief, and Economic Security Act (aka the CARES Act), payments for federally owned student loans are suspended until September 30, 2020, with a 0% interest rate during that time.
 So, this gives you two options.
 You can pause paying if your finances are tight.
 Or you can keep paying because anything you put toward those loans right now will go straight to the principal (the original amount you borrowed) instead of the interest!

 Get a new student loan rate from a Ramsey-trusted company in 10 minutes. 🎓